David Campese: 1992

-1992 Australia Rugby Union Tour of Europe
+Australia rugby union tour of Europe

-In October/November 1992, Campese travelled with the 10th Wallabies for the 1992 Australia rugby union tour of Europe.
-He was frequently rested due to ongoing injury concerns and missed most of Australia's provincial games.
-However, he played in both Tests on tour, against Ireland and Wales, and the traditional tour-closing game against the Barbarians.
-He was also the Wallabies' top try-scorer on tour with four (despite only playing six games on tour).
+Prior to the 1992 Australia rugby union tour of Europe Campese was frequently rested due to ongoing injury concerns and missed most of Australia's provincial games.

+He played in both Tests on tour, against Ireland and Wales, and the traditional tour-closing game against the Barbarians.
+He was the Wallabies' top try-scorer on tour with four (despite only playing six games on tour).
-Australia endured an injury-plagued tour.
-Wallaby captain Michael Lynagh suffered a badly dislocated shoulder in Australia's victory over Ireland, loosehead props Tony Daly and Cameron Lillicrap and centre Anthony Herbert were required to fly back to Australia due to injuries, and Australian second-rower John Eales suffered a shoulder injury that sidelined him for a year in the game against Llanelli.
-In addition, Australia's two wingers David Campese and Paul Carozza were both forced to sit out of training sessions "nursing niggling injury concerns."
-Australia came under scrutiny following losses in provincial games to Munster, Swansea, and Llanelli - matches in which Campese did not play.

-Australian team management selected a full-strength side, including Campese, for Australia's first touring match against Leinster (won 35-11).
+Australian team management selected a full-strength side, including Campese, for the team's first match against Leinster (won 35–11).
 Leinster scored the first try in the early stages of the match, after Campese failed to properly tackle his opposite winger Niall Woods, allowing Woods to score a try.
 However, after the Wallabies trailed 6–8 at half-time, Campese scored two tries in the second half - one off a Tim Horan scissors' pass and the second off a Michael Lynagh inside-pass from a set-play.

 Campese did not play in Australia's second match on tour, a famous 19–22 loss to Munster.
-Campese returned to the Test side for their third match on tour against Ulster (won 35-11).
-In the Wallaby's final match prior to their first Test on tour against Wales, Campese came off the bench in the second half of Australia's 14–6 victory over Connacht.
+He returned to the side for their third match on tour against Ulster (won 35–11).

+In the Wallabies' final match prior to their first Test on tour against Wales, Campese came off the bench in the second half of Australia's 14–6 victory over Connacht.

-Following Australia's Test victory over Ireland, Campese was rested and not named in Australia's next five provincial matches prior to the following Test against Wales - against Swansea (lost 6-21), Wales B (won 24-11), Neath (won 16-9), Llanelli (lost 9-13), and Monmouthshire (won 19-9).
+Following Australia's Test victory over Ireland, Campese was rested and not named in Australia's next five provincial matches prior to the following Test against Wales - against Swansea (lost 6–21), Wales B (won 24–11), Neath (won 16–9), Llanelli (lost 9–13), and Monmouthshire (won 19–9).

-Following Australia's victory over Wales in their second and final Test of the tour, Campese did not play in the Wallabies' only provincial game before their final match on tour against the Barbarians, against Welsh Students (won 37-6).

-Australia 23- Wales 6 (Cardiff - 21 November 1992)

-Campese played in his final Test of 1992 in a 23–6 victory over Wales.
-Campese scored a try after gathering a kick-through by Australian outside-centre Jason Little and sprinting down the sideline for a try.